Jiayi-Pan/RefCloze_Pub/README.md

 ### Training Trajectory

 For analysis purpose, we will release the training trajectory of our model, which are a series of checkpoints during the training process.

+### Evaluation

+We will release the evaluation code soon.

 ## Citation